VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/filter.md

 {{< devegg >}}

 See the signal processing chapters.
 If you're trying to do real time DSP and if you want to modulate the cutoff, you're probably stuck with an IIR.
 FWIW, the delay of an FIR means the linear phase is often worse than not anyway.
-If licencing isn't an issue, you'll probably want to start with at least https://www.musicdsp.org/en/latest/Filters/index.html or really any DSP library.
-Implimenting a well performing filter isn't that hard.
-Implimenting a well perofrming, variable-cutoff-filter is doable.
-Implimenting one better than open source libraries is a heckin' undertaking.
+If licensing isn't an issue, you'll probably want to start with at least https://www.musicdsp.org/en/latest/Filters/index.html or really any DSP library.
+Implementing a well performing filter isn't that hard.
+Implementing a well performing, variable-cutoff-filter is doable.
+Implementing one better than open source libraries is a heckin' undertaking.
 All of that said, if you're after a particular character or Virtual Analog, you'll have to start from scratch anyway.

 {{< /devegg >}}